 (xv) Borrowings

-Borrowings are initially recognised at fair value, net of transaction costs incurred.
-Borrowings are subsequently measured at amortised cost.
-Any difference between the proceeds (net of transaction costs) and the redemption amount is recognised in Statement of Profit and Loss over the period of the borrowings using the effective interest rate method.
+Borrowings are initially recognized at fair value, net of transaction costs incurred.
+Borrowings are subsequently measured at amortized cost.
+Any difference between the proceeds (net of transaction costs) and the redemption amount is recognized in Statement of Profit and Loss over the period of the borrowings using the effective interest rate method.

 Borrowings are removed from the Balance Sheet when the obligation specified in the contract is discharged, cancelled or expired.